ni-c-o-le/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/priorExperience.md

 ---

-In 2020 during covid, I started to take an interest in gaming and started to research creating my own plug-ins and mods for minecraft.
+In 2020 during covid, I started to take an interest in gaming and started to research creating plug-ins and mods for minecraft.
 I then started to do some free online courses in computing.

 I attended college for 2 years where I studied IT: Digital, Production, Design and development.
 This course focused on Using IT in a business and python programming.
-I learned about Networks, The Cloud, Computer components, Terminoligy, Boolean Logic, Binary and Basic Coding like python, HTML, CSS, JAVA and SQL.
+I learned about Networks, The Cloud, Computer components, Terminoligy, security, Boolean Logic, Binary and Basic Coding like python, HTML, CSS, JAVA and SQL.

 I had a college placement with an IOT comapny called 'Velocity RDT' where we worked on a project of Automation and building new houses for the less fortunate and placing QR codes on smart appliances as guidence for them.